enelesmai/odin-on-rails/README.md

 # odin_on_rails

-Rails application guided by Odin Project, followting git-flow and deployed to heroku.
+Rails application guided by Odin Project, following git-flow and deployed to heroku.

 ## Built With